migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Exports.md

 modify values that later influence how the program runs.
 For this, a special export syntax is provided.

 Exporting can only be applied to ``Variant``-compatible types.
-The Godot core-structures and classes, as well as objects that subclass ``GodotObject``.
+The Godot core-structures and classes, as well as objects that subclass ``SwiftGodot.Object``.

 The `@Export` macro only works in your class definition, and will not work on Swift class extensions.